 II.
 Admission of Students with Disabilities

-The University will make admission decisions using criteria which do not consider an individual's disability.
-Thus, the University will not impose or apply admission or eligibility criteria that screen out or tend to screen out individuals on the basis of their disability, unless such criteria is necessary for the provision of the program, service or activity being offered.
+The University will make admission decisions using criteria which do not consider an individual's disability, but rather, the student's individual qualifications, to meet the essential elements of the program, service or activity being offered, assuming incorporation or use of the proper academic adjustment and/or auxiliary aids, if necessary.
 The University believes that this carries out the intent of the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.

 Students with disabilities desiring to enroll in any program, service or activity of Pepperdine University must be able to meet the minimal standards of both the University and the particular school, program, service or activity to which admission is sought.